pfgray/paulgray.net/src/pages/2019-02--26---redux-selectors-are-just-applicative-functors/index.md

 const postCountSelector: Selector<number> = state => state.posts.length
 ```

 This would duplicate the logic for getting the posts out of state (a trivial example, for simplicity).
-Instead, we could reuse the `postsSelector`, and mapping over the result of that selector, returning just the size of the posts array:
+Instead, we could reuse the `postsSelector`, and map over the result of that selector, returning just the size of the posts array:

 ```typescript
 const postCountSelector = map(postsSelector, posts => posts.length);
 ```

 See the second parameter to `map`?
-That's the callback function that takes the result of the `postsSelector` and returns something else, thus changing or 'mapping' the value inside.
-We had a `Selector<Post[]>` and we mapped that into a `Selector<number>`.
+That's the callback function that takes the result of the `postsSelector` and returns something else, thus 'mapping' the value inside.
+We had a `Selector<..., Post[]>` and we mapped that into a `Selector<.., number>`.

 ## Selectors are Applicatives